 Is there any cost to participate in the program?

 If selected to participate in the program, participants must pay a nominal fee of €600 (Germans) / $700 (Americans).
 All other program-related costs such as travel, accommodations, and meals are covered.
-The total estimated per participant value of the program is over $12,000 which is funded by the American Council on Germany and the grant from the Transatlantic Program of the Government of the Federal Republic of Germany through funds of the European Recovery Program (ERP) of the Federal Ministry of Economics and Energy (BMWi).
+The total estimated per participant value of the program is over $12,000 which is funded by the American Council on Germany and the grant from the Transatlantic Program of the Government of the Federal Republic of Germany through funds of the European Recovery Program (ERP) of the Federal Ministry of Economic Affairs and Climate Change.

 How many times will I need to travel as a participant in the program?